Atharvamaj/happy-new-year/README.md

 ## For bot

-Project name: Happy New Year Prank Card<br>
+Project name: Happy New Year Prank Card
 <br>Explain: This is a simple webpage that looks like a New Year's greeting.
 When opened, it preloads a hidden Rick Astley video.
 <br>Category: Web<br>
 Website: https://github.com/Atharvamaj/happy-new-year